QuestionsContact Susan Collet

 - Only mandatory uniform leotard may be worn to ballet and pointe classes

 - No skirts, sweats, warmers, jewelry, or watches

 - No footless or rolled up tights in ballet or pointe classes; tights must be worn under leotard

-(School of Richmond Ballet dress code attire can be purchased at Ellman’s Dancewear in Carytown.
+(School of Richmond Ballet dress code attire can be purchased at Ellman’s Dancewear in Carytown.)